websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/channels/channels-reference-guide.md

 Users can set the [Shipping Tax Category](../../../store-administration/configuring-taxes/creating-tax-categories.md), the Price Type, and the Discount Target Price Type.

-For _Price Type_, users can determine whether a price list or promotion is calculated using the gross price or the net price.
+For _Price Type_, users can determine whether product prices are displayed with either tax included (gross price) or tax excluded (net price).

 For _Discounts Target_, users can determine whether applicable discounts are calculated based on the product's gross price or net price.